Unleash/unleash-android-sdk/README.md

 ```

 #### Example main activity
 In [the sample app](app/src/main/java/io/getunleash/unleashandroid/TestApplication.kt) we use this to display the state of a toggle on the [main activity](app/src/main/java/io/getunleash/unleashandroid/MainActivity.kt).
-We also configured a few event listeners to display how to use them.

 ## Default behavior
 If you don't provide an initial state, Unleash will use the default behavior for feature toggles with unknown state.
-This means that if a feature toggle is not found in the list of toggles, it will be disabled by default.
+This means that if a feature toggle is not found in the list of toggles, it will return false.

 ## Releasing